RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 <pre>

 NEW - support for avatar integration with different members plugins.
-NEW - Integration with wordpress users base avatar Support for Donations
+NEW - Integration with Moodle users base avatar Support for Donations